 Everest trekking in Nepal

 Everest region is situated in the eastern part of Nepal.
-It is protected by the Sagarmatha National Park, established in 1976 with an area of 1148 square kilometers and is recognized as a UNESCO World Heritage Site of "outstanding universal value".
+It is protected by the Sagarmatha National Park, established in 1976 with an area of 1148 square kilometres and is recognized as a UNESCO World Heritage Site of "outstanding universal value".
 The park is largely composed of the rugged terrain and gorges of the high Himalayas.
 Altitude ranges from 2845 meters (9,330ft) above sea level to the 8848 meters (29,028ft) top of the world, Mt.
 Everest.

 The Sherpa were nomadic people who first settled in the Solukhumbu District (Khumbu) then gradually moved westward along salt trade routes.
 According to Sherpa oral history, four groups migrated out of Solukhumbu at different times, giving rise to the four main Sherpa clans: Minyagpa, Thimmi, Sertawa and Chawa.
 These four groups have since split into the more than 20 different clans that exist today.
 About 1840 Sherpa ancestors migrated from Kham.
 Mahayana Buddhism religious conflict may have contributed to the migration in the 15th and 16th centuries.
 Every village has its own monastery as even those Junbesi and Tengboche Monastery is very famous.
 Tengboche is well-known because of its spectacular and unique location.
 It lies on the main route to the Base Camp of Mount Everest and offers the first clear views of the highest mountain in the world.
-Climbers do worship in this monastery before the start climb.
+Climbers do worship in this monastery before the start of climb.

 Asian Hiking Team main goals of an Everest Trekking are to visit Everest base camp at an elevation of above 5370 meters.
 However, you cannot see Everest from the base camp, so most trekkers’ climb Kalapattar, at 5545 meters bump on the southern flank of Pumori (7145 meters) which is highly rewarding for the incredible views of Everest and the surrounding peaks are the inescapable fare while we ascend Kalapathar.